How to Install Foswiki with Apache on Ubuntu 24.04

 You can test that the Apache web server is running by opening your web browser and browsing to the server’s localhost or IP address.

-When you see the Apache2 Default Page, it means the Apache HTTP server is successfully installed.
+When you see the Apache2 Default Page, it signifies that the Apache HTTP server, a web server software version 2.4.57, has successfully installed and is running.

 Additional help on installing Apache on Ubuntu is in the link below.